Latin American soccer fans cheer FIFA corruption sweep

 It turned out to be the latter after they were demolished 7-1 by Germany in the semi-final.

-Costa Rica's Li was seen as the architect of the national side's excellent World Cup run in Brazil and named 2014 person of the year by La Nacion newspaper.
+Costa Rica's Li, a businessman of Chinese origin, was seen as the architect of the national side's excellent World Cup run in Brazil and named 2014 person of the year by La Nacion newspaper.